Souvik-Mandal-Harvard/Machine-Learning-for-Data-Science/supervised-ML/00_Regression/Guide00_Supervised-ML_Linear_Regression_end-to-end_workflow.md

 ### Rule 2: Touch the test set once
 Tuning decisions (which polynomial degree, which regularization strength) are made using the *training* data, via cross-validation.
 The test set is used a single time, at the end of Stage 10.
 If you keep adjusting the model until the test score looks good, the test set has become part of training.

+You may still look at test-set residuals at that point to describe the model's weaknesses in your report, but any finding there must not send you back to change features or hyperparameters — that would silently turn Stage 10 into another round of tuning.
+Treat it as evidence for a future project (Loop 2, Section 9), not a fix to the current one.

 ---

 ## 3. Stages 1–3: Define, Understand, and Clean